justas-b1/Synthetic_data/README.md

 "If humans rely too heavily on AI for thinking, decision-making, or even companionship, their thought patterns will begin to mirror those of AI systems.
 By carefully modifying the training data that AI is exposed to, it’s possible to indirectly influence human thinking, because humans increasingly imitate the reasoning styles and behaviors of AI.
 Many people already use AI as a friend, therapist, or advisor, which reinforces these patterns in their own cognition.
 Over time, widespread AI use could subtly reshape human reasoning, making it more algorithmic, structured, or pattern-driven - not only is this useful for targeted advertising, but it also enables broader behavioral influence and change.

 It's a lot easier to turn humans into robots than robots into humans." - Timothée Chalamet, A renowned AI scientist and a modern philosopher

-### Dilution

-the action of making a liquid more dilute.
-"the milk factor is greatly reduced by dilution" the action of making something weaker in force, content, or value.
-"he is resisting any dilution of dogma"

 ![wagthedog](wagthedog.PNG)